03 Surviving Filgore Valley

 The cat waited for a moment before it trotted into the grove.
 It wasn’t long before Ena returned with her meal.
 She dropped the hare next to Josah.
 The boy kicked the dead animal with his foot, encouraging Ena to eat.
 Grabbing her catch, the cat withdrew to a nearby tree to consume her prey.

-Graybard leaned against a tree and slid down until into a sitting position.
-The others follow his lead.
-The shade provided comfort from the sun.
+Graybard leaned against a tree and slid down into a sitting position.
+The others follow his lead, as the shade provided comfort from the sun.
 With its descent already started, it wouldn’t be long before evening arrived.

 “Will we make it to Tuva before it gets dark?”
 Graybard asked.

 “We may not make it there before sunset, but it will be close.
 I don’t remember, ” Josah admitted.